-Stem-cell approach shows promise for Duchenne muscular dystrophyJanuary 14th, 2013 in Medical research /
+Stem-cell approach shows promise for Duchenne muscular dystrophyJanuary 14, 2013 in Medicine & Health / Medical research

 Researchers have shown that transplanting stem cells derived from normal mouse blood vessels into the hearts of mice that model the pathology associated with Duchenne muscular dystrophy (DMD) prevents the decrease in heart function associated with DMD.